saifabdelrazek011/saifurl/README.md

-# SaifURL
+# SaifURL Frontend

-A modern, fullstack URL shortener service with user authentication, dashboard, custom domains, and more.
+A modern, fullstack URL shortener **frontend** built with React, featuring user authentication, dashboard, custom domains, and more.

 ---